Chart Color Schemes

 Farrer has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally

-Changes to local infrastructure, major projects, and planning initiatives significantly impact an area's performance.
-AreaSearch has identified zero projects likely to affect the region.
-Notable projects include Mixed-Use Complex in Mawson, Canberra Hospital Master Plan, The Centenary Hospital for Women and Children Expansion Project, and Light Rail Stage 4 to Tuggeranong.
-Below is a list of most relevant projects.
+No factor impacts an area's performance more than local infrastructure changes.
+AreaSearch identified zero projects potentially affecting this region.
+Notable initiatives include Mixed-Use Complex In Mawson, Canberra Hospital Master Plan, The Centenary Hospital for Women and Children Expansion Project, and Canberra Light Rail Stage 4 - Woden to Tuggeranong.
+Most relevant projects are detailed below.

 Professional plan users can use the search below to filter and access additional projects.